oodsway/logsum/README.md

 ### Notes on the Date Field

-The Date field must be the first field (column) in the file and must be labeled with the word 'Date' though it is not case sensitive.
-Also, **logsum** has been tested extensively using the date format: YYYY-MM-DD, so this is the recommended date format for the csv file.
+The Date field must be the first field (column) in the file and must be labeled with the word 'Date' though it is not case sensitive and be in the format: YYYY-MM-DD

-The other field names can vary (e.g. Time in Flight == Duration).
+Other field names may vary (e.g. Time in Flight == Duration).
 The field "Legs" comes from LogbookPro and is the number of legs or flights.
 Even if "Legs" is not a field you use, it is a required field.
 You may exclude it by placing any text in the first cell below the heading (e.g. MT for empty) and **logsum** will ignore the field.
-Alternatively, if you wish to track this field, you could fill the column with a 1 for each entry and logsum will include the field.
+Alternatively, if you wish to track this field, you could include valid integer values and logsum will include the field.

-Additional fields may be included AFTER field 13 (Simulator) if there are specific values recorded that you wish to track e.g. fuel, fuel price, number pax, etc. A Remarks/Comments field will be excluded automatically since the field will contain text.
+Optional fields may be included AFTER field 13 (Simulator) if there are specific values recorded that you wish to track e.g. fuel, fuel price, number pax, etc. Any Remarks/Comments field will be excluded automatically since the field will contain text.

 ### Notes on Word-Splitting